Arundel Mills

-Arundel Mills is a shopping mall located in unincorporated Anne Arundel County, Maryland, United States (with a Hanover mailing address).
-It is 59.3% owned by Simon Property Group, who manages the mall.
-With its 1930820 sqft GLA, it is the largest mall in the state of Maryland.
-Developed by The Mills Corporation, the mall is located at the intersection of Maryland Route 100 and the Baltimore-Washington Parkway (Maryland Route 295) in northwestern Anne Arundel County (hence the name "Arundel" Mills).
+Arundel Mills is a super-regional outlet mall in Hanover, Maryland, United States.
+It is managed by Simon Property Group, which owns 59.3% of the mall.
+The remaining shares are owned by the KanAm Grund Group.
+With 1930820 sqft of gross leasable area, (Note: Claim may vary by source.) it is the largest mall in Maryland.
+Primarily developed by Mills Corporation, the mall is at the intersection of Maryland Route 100 and the Baltimore–Washington Parkway (Maryland Route 295) in northwestern Anne Arundel County (hence the name "Arundel" Mills).